MicrochipTech/bm64_getting_started/README.md

 This Mobile Application can be used for Stereo (DSPK) or Multi-speaker (MSPK) audio applications.
 </br>
 MBA is available as code sources and as an App in the respective stores.
-- The source code of the App for Android and iOS are available to download and both come come along with MSPKv1.35 Software Package:
+- The source code of the App for Android and iOS are available to download and both come come along with MSPKv1.35 Software Package (located into Software\Source Code folder):
 <a href="http://ww1.microchip.com/downloads/en/DeviceDoc/BM64%20Software%20&%20Tools%20(MSPKv1.35).zip" target="_blank">http://ww1.microchip.com/downloads/en/DeviceDoc/BM64%20Software%20&%20Tools%20(MSPKv1.35).zip</a>
 - The Android version of the MBA app is available from the Google Play™ store:
 <a href="https://play.google.com/store/apps/details?id=com.app.microchip.audiowidget&hl=en" target="_blank">https://play.google.com/store/apps/details?id=com.app.microchip.audiowidget&hl=en</a>